allisonznl/allisonznl.github.io/_posts/2022-04-26-plant-modeling.md

 	</div>
 </section>

-This project was done for a class called Dynamic Models in Biology at CU Boulder.
+Completed for Dynamic Models in Biology at CU Boulder.